Practice These 3 Tips for a Happier Life

 When you are experiencing stress and hardship it is very easy to feel alone, cut off from others and think that no one understands or appreciates what you are going through.
 What is noteworthy though is that in these tough times most people feel this way.
 You are in fact not alone.
 All humans share the experience of suffering, it is an inevitable part of life.
 Remembering that all humans suffer and have feelings of inadequacy is an important part of self-compassion.

 Face Your Fears

 Not all fear is a good thing, but if you are being confronted by fear when you are doing something that is meaningful to you, such as fear that presents when flying to visit your ageing grandma, or giving a presentation at a conference, then it is important to confront that fear.
-The urge to avoid things that scares us runs deep.
-However it is well demonstrated by countless research studies that gradually and persistently facing our fears helps to build courage and confidence over time.
+The urge to avoid things that scare us runs deep.
+However, it is well demonstrated by countless research studies that gradually and persistently facing our fears helps to build courage and confidence over time.
 Also, people who have a high level of self-efficacy are more likely to succeed, bounce back quicker and recover from failure.
 Learn more about self-efficacy here.